This help document answers the following general questions about using MGI query forms:

 How do the sort options work?

 Sort options let you determine the order in which the summarized results appear.

 - In general, results are sorted alphanumerically: the order is, for example (depending on the query form), by marker symbol or assay type or the last name of first author.

-- If the sort is on anatomical structure, results follow the hierarchy of the anatomical dictionary for each stage, with structures and substructures grouped together.
+- If the sort is on anatomical structure, results follow the hierarchy of the Mouse Developmental Anatomy Ontology for each stage, with structures and substructures grouped together.

 - If the sort is on age, results are sorted chronologically.

 Is there a maximum number of results I can get back all at once?

 No. Click no limit next to Maximum returned if you want to see every match that your query finds.
 The intent of the default value (usually 500) is not to speed the search by limiting the scope but rather to restrict the initial results.